10 Things You Can Do With a Jack-O-Lantern After Halloween

 Just because Halloween is over doesn't mean your jack-o-lantern should be thrown away!
 Check out these clever ways to repurpose the holiday staple.

 Save The Seeds For Planting

-If you have a jack-o-lantern that’s fully intact (perhaps you drew on the face instead of carving), you can take advantage of the guts once Halloween is over.
+If you have a jack-o-lantern that’s fully intact, you can take advantage of the guts once Halloween is over.
 Scrape out the seeds, wash them, towel dry and then store them in a brown paper bag for a month.
 After a month, discard any seeds that show signs of rot or mold, then label your good seeds and store them in a dark, cool place until spring rolls around and you can plant them.
-Plus, get in the spirit of fall with these pumpkin spice goodies.

 Make a Pumpkin Bird Feeder